 We are also one of the first clinics (and one of a few) in Tennessee to vaccinate against this disease!

-This RHDV2 vaccine offered by your Antioch TN veterinarian is currently offered on EUA (emergency use authorization) much like the COVID19 vaccines when they first came out.
+This RHDV2 vaccine offered by your Antioch TN rabbit specialist veterinarian is currently offered on CUA (conditional use authorization) much like the COVID19 vaccines when they first came out.

 This vaccine can help protect your individual bunny or your herd of bunnies from this near 100% fatal disease.
-Currently the vaccine only comes in bottles of 10 doses, therefore your Nashville veterinarian is doing numerous vaccine clinics to protect as many rabbits as possible.
+Currently, the vaccine only comes in bottles of 10 doses, therefore your Nashville rabbit veterinarian is doing numerous vaccine clinics to protect as many rabbits as possible.

 Your rabbit vet in Nashville is concerned this virus could survive on hay or other toys and recommends vaccination even in bunnies that never go outside.